 The number is reflective of the technicality of the climb.
-The number 1 is a walk that may be exposed in parts, the numbers 5 and 6 have sections of vertical or near vertical climbing where sustained arm strength is required.
+The number 1 is a walk that may be exposed in parts, and the numbers 5 and 6 have sections of vertical or near-vertical climbing where sustained arm strength is required.

-The letter represents the "seriousness".
-This is mainly how quick you can get back to civilisation in an emergency.
-So a C, would represent a long remote climb potentially with no escape routes.
-An A would represent a shorter climb, located near civilisation with potentially several escape routes.
+The letter represents “seriousness”.
+This is mainly how quickly you can get back to civilization in an emergency.
+So a C would represent a long remote climb potentially with no escape routes.
+An A would represent a shorter climb, located near civilization with potentially several escape routes.